EU approves Bulgaria credit line for banking system

-SOFIA The European Commission said on Monday it had approved a Bulgarian request to extend a credit line of 3.3 billion levs (1.35 billion pounds) in support of banks that have come under speculative attack.
+SOFIA, June 30 The European Commission said on Monday it had approved a Bulgarian request to extend a credit line of 3.3 billion levs ($2.30 billion) in support of banks that have come under speculative attack.

 "The Commission concluded that the state aid implied by the provision of the credit line is proportionate and commensurate with the need to ensure sufficient liquidity in the banking system in the particular circumstances," the EU executive said in a statement.